 Once the shell is clean on the inside, outside and through the buckle mechanism, it’s time to check over the liners.

 You don’t want to wash or submerge the liners in water, but you can use a wet cloth to rub away dirt in specific areas.

-Caring for your other gear is just as important your skis or snowboard.
-Your ski clothing is what keeps you dry and comfortable on the mountain keeping it in good conditions will give you many more years of use.
+Caring for your other gear is just as important as your skis or snowboard.
+Your ski clothing is what keeps you dry and comfortable on the mountain keeping it in good condition will give you many more years of use.